What Does Certified Seed or Clones Mean?

 Collapse ▲

-7/5/2019 – We often see claims that hemp seeds or clones are “certified” by seed and clone providers.
+7/5/2019 – (reviewed 8/28/2024) We often see claims that hemp seeds or clones are “certified” by seed and clone providers.
 What do they mean when they claim there seed or clones are certified?
 Is this a regulated and meaningful certification?
 Dr. Bill Foote, Director of the North Carolina Crop Improvement Association (NCCIA), agreed to educate us on what seed certification means.

 What does Certified Seed Mean?